"Sketching Your Composition"

 Frank, do I get access to you personally?

-This workshop doesn't allow for personal conversations, but all attendees may reach out to me via email.
-So, if you have further questions about the content I provide, feel free to reach out to me at any time.
+If you have further questions about the content I provide, feel free to reach out to me at any time.

 Can I continue studying with you after the workshop?

 Simply reply to any of the emails that you'll receive from me, and let me know that you are interested in continuing this musical adventure!

 Is this mini-workshop included in the Music Interval Theory Academy membership?